Downtown Keene, New hampshire -

 residential population ranging from young families to conservative

 old-timers, downtown Keene has something for everyone.
-Add one of the

-England's best downtowns, period.
-What's especially remarkable is
+What's especially impressive is

 that you'll see very few vacant storefronts -- a real testimony to how